mostpinkest/zsh-nvm/README.md

 ### Don't autoload node

 By default when `nvm` is loaded it'll automatically run `nvm use default` and load your default `node` version along with `npm` and any global modules.
 You can disable this behaviour by exporting the `NVM_NO_USE` environment variable and setting it to `true`.
+This will set `nvm`'s `--no-use` flag.
 It must be set before `zsh-nvm` is loaded.

 If you enable this option you will then need to manually run `nvm use <version>` before you can use `node`.